We all feel financial strain sometimes. According to a survey by Northwestern Mutual, money was the most common source of stress for 44% of Americans.

 8. Work your plan

 These are all great tips and tricks, but they only work if you stick with them.
 Sure, creating a budget on paper looks nice.
 But you actually have to put it into action.
-Stay the course as much as you can, as every penny counts.
+Stay the course as best as you can, as every penny counts.

 This step will require a lot of self-discipline, and having an accountability buddy will really pay off here.